smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

-NoLocals = false # Disabled by default but might as well make sure Journal = "transactions.rlp" # Make sure you set a journal file Rejournal = 3600000000000 # Default 1h, it might make sense to reduce this to e.g. 5m PriceBump = 10 # Must be set less than or equal to chainlink's ETH_GAS_BUMP_PERCENT AccountSlots = 16 # Highly recommended to increase this, must be greater than or equal to chainlink's ETH_MAX_IN_FLIGHT_TRANSACTIONS setting
+NoLocals = false # Disabled by default but might as well make sure Journal = "transactions.rlp" # Make sure you set a journal file Rejournal = 3600000000000 # Default 1h, it might make sense to reduce this to e.g. 5m PriceBump = 10 # Must be set less than or equal to Chainlink's ETH_GAS_BUMP_PERCENT AccountSlots = 16 # Highly recommended to increase this, must be greater than or equal to Chainlink's ETH_MAX_IN_FLIGHT_TRANSACTIONS setting
 GlobalSlots = 4096 # Increase this as necessary
 AccountQueue = 64 # Increase this as necessary
 GlobalQueue = 1024 # Increase this as necessary